Heritage 2033 delivery plan: 2023–2026

 We report on our environmental impact as part of our Annual Report and Accounts.

-Equality, diversity and inclusion (EDI) in our investment and operations:
+Championing and embedding equality, diversity and inclusion (EDI) in our workforce, governance, investment and operations:

 • developing partnerships and collaborative working to ensure equitable access to our funding for projects led by people under-served by heritage